Ghini/ghini.desktop/doc/ghini-family.rst

 are talking to the port on which the server will be listening.

 .. image:: images/pocket-server-settings.png

+.. admonition:: I understand beans, what should I do?
+   :class: toggle

+      Right, you're a botanist, with little interest in learning network management, quite fair.

+      Here are my three guesses for getting ghini.desktop (running on your computer) and ghini.pocket (running on your Android phone) to see each other:

+      1) Easiest case: you have a local network at home, to which you connect both your phone and your computer.
+Just make sure both your phone and computer are connected, and read further.

+         More info: your local IP address setting is something starting with ``192.168.`` or ``10.``.
+Check your phone IP address in :menuselection:`Settings --> About device --> Status`, no more to make sure that both addresses belong to the same segment, roughly true if the first three of those four numbers are equal.

+      2) Next easiest: configure a WiFi hotspot on your Android phone, and connect your computer to it.

+         Make sure your ghini.desktop computer has no other active network connection.
+You might want to disable mobile data on the phone, to avoid your computer to consume bandwith and make you incur in costs.

+      3) Still easy enough: connect your Android phone to your computer using a USB cable, and activate USB tethering on the phone.

+         Again, make sure your computer has no other active network connection, and again consider disabling mobile data on the phone.

+      Any of the above three will put your two devices on the same network segment, and enable communication.
+Minimal terminology you might still check: IP Address; IP Port; Network Segment.

 .. admonition:: 127.0.0.1
    :class: toggle